-The 3-D models tested here (CUB2.0, S20A) are, in essence, $v_s$ models of the upper mantle that have been derived largely from information about surface wave dispersion.
+The 3-D models tested here (CUB2.0, S20A) are, in essence, v_s models of the upper mantle that have been derived largely from information about surface wave dispersion.
 Surface waves possess the salutary characteristic that they sample the entire earth, and over large regions data coverage is dense and relatively homogeneous.
 Another advantage is that broad-band surface wave dispersion constrains the vertical velocity gradient in the upper mantle.
 The vertical gradient controls ray turning depths which, in turn, largely control travel times.
+Finally, recent global models have been produced using Monte-Carlo methods that generate ensembles of models from which uncertainties can be estimated.